mingrammer/funmath/README.md

 * You can use any programming languages you are preferring, but you **SHOULD** take care of handling large numbers.
 And if you want to contribute the algorithms with Python, you **SHOULD** write the scripts with Python 3.6+.
 * You must have to write the test codes for each algorithms.
 See the [example](fibonacci/fibonacci_optimal_memoization.py) for writing the tests (the example is written in Python)
 * It is not recommended to use the builtin math libraries as possible.
 Because this repository encourages that implement the mathematical things by ourselves.
 * It is better to provide the optimal solutions as well for each algorithms.
-There can be three types of implementations.
-  * **By definition** solutions (a mathematical definition.
-Good examples is fibonacci function.
-But the solution by definition of the fibonacci has worst performance)
-  * **Optimal** solutions.
-  * **Creative** solutions.
-This may not be optimal one, but creative or funny solutions.

 <br>